 Chen, D. and J. Mintz.
 February 2015.
 The 2014 Global Tax Competitiveness Report: A Proposed Business Tax Reform Agenda.
 The School of Public Policy.
+34

-Murphy, R.P., J. Clemens and N. Veldhuis.
-October 2013.
+Murphy, R.P., J. Clemens and N. Veldhuis, October 2013.
 The Economic Costs of Increased Marginal Tax Rates in Canada.
 The Fraser Institute.
+35

 A 2011 study published by the C.D.
 Howe Institute estimated that half of the provinces would experience a revenue increase in response to a cut in the corporate tax rate.
 Dahlby, B. and E. Ferede.
 2011.
 What Does it Cost Society to Raise a Dollar of Tax Revenue?: The Marginal Cost of Public Funds.
 C.D.
-Howe Institute economists and other technocrats.
+Howe Institute

+Schwartz, N.D.
+September 25, 2018, As debt rises, the government will soon spend more on interest than on the military.
+The New York Times economists and other technocrats.
 We are skeptical that this would be useful.
-Such a process would be slow (UBC economist Kevin Milligan has shown that policy reforms flowing from the Carter Commission in the 1960s came roughly a decade after the launch of the process), and off-loading these sensitive questions to an independent body neglects the extent to which questions about the tax base, structure and rates are shaped by normative considerations.
+Such a process would be slow (UBC economist Kevin Milligan has shown that policy reforms flowing from the Carter Commission in the 1960s came roughly a decade after the launch of the process), 40 and off-loading these sensitive questions to an independent body neglects the extent to which questions about the tax base, structure and rates are shaped by normative considerations.
 A panel of experts cannot decide how the tax system should be balanced between efficiency and equity, or how it should appropriately treat individuals and families.
 These judgments are ultimately shaped by competing preferences and political views and belong in the realm of politics.